-Deferred outflow:
+Deferred outflows:

 In addition to assets, the statement of net position will sometimes report a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District only has one item that qualifies for reporting in this category.
-It is reported in the government wide statement of net position.
-It is the deferred outflow related to pensions.
+The District has only one item that qualifies for reporting in this category.
+It is the pension related items reported in the government-wide statement of net position.
 These amounts are expensed in the plan year in which they apply.

-Deferred inflow:
+Deferred inflows:

 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualify for reporting in this category.
+The District has two items that qualifies for reporting in this category.
 The first is the future resources yet to be recognized in relation to the pension actuarial calculation.
 These future resources arise from differences in the estimates used by the actuary to calculate the pension liability and the actual results.
 The amounts are amortized over a period determined by the actuary.
 The second is restricted section 147c state aid deferred to offset deferred outflows related to section 147c pension contributions subsequent to the measurement period.